Introduction

 1. Thorough Cleaning

-Use either a pressure washer or a stiff-bristled brush with a mild detergent solution to get rid of any dirt, moss, algae, or old paint residues on the tiles.
-Make sure you clean every tile thoroughly so that there are no debris left behind.
-This will help you achieve a smooth and flawless paint finish.
+Utilize a pressure washer or a stiff-bristled brush combined with a mild detergent solution to eliminate dirt, moss, algae, and any remnants of old paint from the tiles.
+Ensure each tile is meticulously cleaned, leaving no debris behind.
+This attention to detail will contribute to a smooth and flawless finish once painted.

 2. Inspect and Repair

-Take a close look at your roof to see if there are any tiles that are damaged or cracked.
-If you find any, make sure to replace them with new ones.
-For minor damages, you can use suitable roof repair materials to fix them.
-Just remember to let the repaired areas dry completely before you move on to the next step.
+Carefully examine your roof for any damaged or cracked tiles.
+If you identify any issues, replace those tiles with new ones.
+For minor damages, appropriate roof repair materials can be used to fix them.
+Just be sure to allow the repaired areas to dry completely before proceeding to the next phase.

 Choosing the Right Paint